-So you are here to learn Russian!
-The first step to learning Russian is to learn the Russian alphabet.
+The Russian alphabet is easy to learn!
+Learning the alphabet is the first step to learning the Russian language.
+Even if you don't plan to learn the language, knowing the alphabet is great for travelling because you can read all the street and shop signs.
 It may seem daunting to learn a new alphabet, but it is relatively easy.
 In fact, the great thing about Russian is that almost all words can be sounded out as they are written.
 Unlike English where the pronunciation of a word may not be clear from its written form.
 Russian also has one letter to one sound, unlike English where two letters often make one sound.
 (Example “sh”).

 Either before or after this lesson we recommend you print the alphabet table, and stick it up next to the computer (or around the house), to help you with the following lessons.

 The Russian alphabet is also known as the Cyrillic alphabet.
 There are 33 letters in the Russian alphabet.
 11 vowels, 20 consonants, and 2 pronunciation signs.
 Here is what the Russian alphabet looks like (in dictionary order).

 А, Б, В, Г, Д, Е, Ё, Ж, З, И, Й, К, Л, М, Н, О, П, Р, С, Т, У, Ф, Х, Ц, Ч, Ш, Щ, Ъ, Ы, Ь, Э, Ю, Я

 Now let's have a look at these letters in detail.
 For your reference we will make some notes about unusual hand-written forms, however this will be covered in another lesson so don't worry too much yet.

 Russian letters that are (almost) the same.